wbamberg/idl-reference/docs/nsIRemoteService.md

 Start the remote service.
 This should not be done until app startup
 appears to have been successful.

-@param appName     (Required) Sets a window property identifying the
-                   application.
-@param profileName (May be null) Sets a window property identifying the
-                   profile name.

 #### Parameters ####